taimoorsattar7/taimoorsattar.dev/content/blogs/programming-stack-for-web-development/index.md

 NodeJS is the runtime that allows running JavaScript on the server.
 Javascript was just a script language to run in the browser.
 If you have learned the syntax of JavaScript, you learn half of Node.

 The back-end server is not accessible by the user.
 Unlike, in client-side (browser), we can use inspect tool to change the script, markdown, styles of the website.
-For example, if you want to perform logical checks for the very secure bank application, then writing logic on the browser (client-side) might not be a good option.
+For example, if you want to perform logical checks for a very secure bank application, then writing logic on the browser (client-side) might not be a good option.
 Because someone can use inspect tool of the browser to change the logic and validate their information.
 That's where back-end servers are useful.

 ## Choosing DataBase